FiveTechSoft/cuantic-computing-with-Harbour/README.md

-# cuantic-computing-with-Harbour
+# Quantum computing with Harbour
-Cuantic computing simulation with Harbour
+Quantum computing simulation with Harbour

 Classes prototypes and early concepts